sequenceiq/docker-dind/README.md

 # Docker-in-Docker

-This image helps you to test Docker with different versions, without messing with you host system.
+This image helps you to test Docker with different versions, without messing with your host system.
 It will set up a Docker container which is able to run Docker inside.

 ## Quickstart